PERSONAL FINANCE |

 DESCRIPTION

-Students gather information for their tax return and fill out a 1040EZ form.
-First, students read W2 statements from two jobs and total up their wages and federal income tax withheld.
-Next, they read a 1099-INT and record interest earned from a bank account.
-They also review statements documenting their health insurance coverage for the year and determine if they owe a tax penalty for having gaps in insurance coverage.
-Students then enter information on the correct lines of the 1040EZ tax return form.
-They use a tax table to find their tax owed and compute their refund.
-After running time forward, they receive their refund and deposit it into their bank account.
+Students will gather information for their tax return and complete a 1040EZ form.
+Two different W-2 statements for two jobs will be reviewed with a focus on total wages and federal income tax withheld.
+Students will then review a 1099-INT and record interest earned from a bank account.
+Information will then be entered on the correct lines of the 1040EZ tax return form.
+Using a tax table, students will find their tax owed and compute their refund.
+The refund will then be received and deposited into their bank account.

 LEARNING OBJECTIVES

-• Students will be able to read and identify key information on a W2 wage and tax statement.
+- Students will review and identify key information on a W-2 wage and tax statement.

-• Students will be able to read and identify key information on a 1099-Int interest statement.
+- Students will read and identify key information on a 1099-INT interest statement.

-• Students will be able to fill out a 1040EZ form.
+- Students will accurately complete a 1040EZ form.

-• Students will be able to use a tax table to compute tax owed.
+- Students will reference a tax table to compute their tax owed.

-• Students will be able to compute whether they owe tax or should receive a refund.
+- Students will perform computations to determine whether they owe tax or are eligible for a tax refund.

 TIME